Indian & Burmese Star Tortoises

 - male vs female -

 Determining the gender of young Star tortoises is not always straightforward because most of the gender characteristics apply to subadult and adult tortoises only.
 Burmese Star tortoises can be especially tricky to sex when young.
 Some young males can look more like girls for quite a while.
-See the example photos below.
+Scroll down to example photos below.

 Very young male Star tortoises have flat plastrons and short tails, but the tail will grow and the plastron will concave as the male grows and matures.
 Many male youngsters start out looking more like females and then suddenly grow a big tail.

 Some subadult individuals are easily sexed because one or more of the sex characteristics is quite obvious.
 With others, figuring out the gender is more difficult due to ambivalent sex traits.
 In those cases, you'll need to consider all the attributes as a whole.